Frequently Asked Questions

 Do you offer online therapy sessions?

-Yes, during this time, I am only offering teletherapy sessions via video platform and am expecting to offer in person sessions again in the future.
+Yes, during this time, I am only offering teletherapy sessions via video platform.

 Good Faith Estimate

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage of their ability to receive a “Good Faith Estimate” of expected charges.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.

 - You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.

 - Make sure your health care provider gives you a Good Faith Estimate in writing at least 1 business day before your medical service or item.
 You can also ask your health care provider, and any other provider you choose, for a Good Faith Estimate before you schedule an item or service.

 - If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.